SaschaKrause/Desk.Fit.Curated/README.md

 **A curated list of products that makes life in office healthier and more productive.**

-> This list is a by-product of my research for http://desk.fit which aims to build user friendly and more specialised products to support healthy desk environments.
+> This list is a growing by-product of my research for http://desk.fit which aims to build user friendly and specialised products to support healthy desk environments.
 You are very welcome to contribute to this list and help others discover those items that you feel valuable.

 ----